sachin1699/MyPexelicons/README.md

 # MyPexelicons
-Personalized copy of PexelIcons with a dark-mode toggle and comments.
+Personalized copy of MyPexelicons with a dark-mode toggle and comments.

 ## What I changed
-- Changed <title> to "My PexelIcons"
+- Changed <title> to "MyPexelicons"
 - Added dark mode with localStorage persistence
 - Added comments to key JS and HTML parts